 FAQ

+A long haul trucker is a professional driver who transports goods and materials over long distances.
+They typically cover hundreds or thousands of miles.
 The average age of long haul truckers is around 46 years old.
-Many truckers are middle-aged, with some being veterans who have decades of experience driving long distances.
+Many long haul truckers are middle-aged, with some being veterans who have decades of experience driving long distances.

 Long haul truckers can be gone from home for weeks or months at a time between jobs.
 Their extended trips crisscrossing states and countries are necessary to transport goods over hundreds and thousands of miles.

 Whether long haul trucking is worth it depends on one’s priorities.
-The freedom and often middle-class pay appeal to some, but the extended time away and stressful lifestyle cause high turnover rates.
+The freedom and often middle-class pay appeal to some.
+However, the extended time away from home and stressful lifestyle cause high turnover rates.